rkday/ruby-diameter/README.md

-This repository contains a simple Diameter parser/message creation library in Ruby.
-In the future, it will also contain a Diameter stack in Ruby.
+This repository contains a simple Diameter parser and stack in Ruby.

 ## Getting started

-`diameter-server.rb` is some example code which can:
+`functional_test/basic_stacks.rb` contains some code which can:

+* Set a handler for a particular Diameter application
 * Read Diameter messages off a TCP connection
 * Parse them and read individual AVPs
 * Create a response to Diameter messages